 1/4 tsp vanilla (optional)

 Cream coconut oil, sweetener, orange zest, juice and coconut milk in a large bowl.
 Whisk gelatin into hot tea until dissolved and frothy, then add to creamed mixture.
 Combine dry ingredients, including dried fruit, into wet ingredients and work into a slightly wet, soft dough.
 NB: If too wet, add up to 1/2 c. tapioca starch, if too dry, add up to 1/4 c. coconut milk.
 Roll into balls, flattening slightly on a lined baking tray.
 If crosses desired, in a separate bowl, mix ingredients indicated and fashion the dough into x’s on top of buns.
-Bake at 350F for 20-40 minutes, or until slightly golden.
+Bake at 350F for 20-30 minutes, or until slightly golden.
 After cooling, glaze if desired.

-Best served warm with a side of tea <3
+Best served warm with a side of tea!